 Dr. Prandoni is a clinical psychologist and the Training Director at El Futuro, a community mental health clinic that provides bilingual therapy services to the Latine community in Durham, North Carolina.

 Person-first or identity-first language?
 Is it okay to say high or low functioning?
 How do we avoid ableism and describe autism in an affirming way?
 This webinar discusses how to use language that effectively communicates respect and inclusion when we communicate about autism with clients, families, the community, and in research.

 The impact report for the UNC TEACCH Autism Program features highlights in clinical services, research, training, and more from the past year.

-Registration for Project ECHO Mental Health is currently open for mental health providers (September 2022) in North Carolina who have individuals with an autism spectrum disorder of any age on their caseload and who would like to develop their expertise in working with this population.
-Your commitment to participation would include 90-minute teleconsultation events held two times monthly.
+Registration for Project ECHO Autism is currently open for primary care providers in North Carolina and mental health professionals who work with individuals on the autism spectrum of any age in their caseload and who would like to develop their expertise in working with this population.

 Brenna Maddox, PhD, implementation scientist at UNC TEACCH, will lead a study to help autistic adults, clinicians, and other key stakeholders select which mental health intervention is the best fit for individual patients.

 Efficient, modern, and breathtaking in its scope, UNC TEACCH celebrates its 50th anniversary as a stellar demonstration of commitment, excellence, and collaboration to help individuals with autism and their families across the state and around the world.